At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 Is This Scope for You?

-It really depends on your FFP vs SFP preference.
-Overall, the Vortex Optics Viper 6.5-20×50 PA SFP scope can still prove to be ideal for shooting tactical, long-range, and hunting situations.
+Overall, the Vortex Optics Viper 6.5-20×50 PA SFP scope is still ideal for shooting in either tactical, long-range, and hunting situations.

-- Best for estimating range, windage and bullet holdover
+- Best for estimating range, windage, and bullet holdover

 - Excellent image resolution and color fidelity